-We used a broadly used VGG-ish architecture [4] as our main baseline.
-It consists of five 2D convolutional layers followed by a dense connection.
+As our main baseline, we used a common VGG-ish architecture [4], which consists of five 2D convolutional layers followed by a dense connection.
 The implementation is available in the MTG-Jamendo Dataset repository.
 We trained our model for 1000 epochs and used the validation set to choose the best model.
 We found optimal decision thresholds for the activation values individually for each tag, maximizing macro F-score.
 The evaluation results on the test set are presented in Table 1.